MSN Messenger: Platforms

+Versions were developed for Windows, Xbox 360, Mac OS X (later under the name Microsoft Messenger for Mac), BlackBerry OS, iOS, Java ME, S60 on Symbian OS 9.x, MSN TV, Zune HD, Windows Phone, Windows Mobile and Windows CE.

 Messenger Mobile (formerly named Windows Live Messenger Mobile) was the version of Messenger that was aimed to be used on mobile devices over a cellular data plan or Wi-Fi (if supported by the phone).
 There was also a WAP-compatible version that may be used on any mobile device, and also specific client versions designed for Windows Mobile, iOS, BlackBerry and Nokia Series 60 devices.

 Windows Mobile

 A client version of Windows Live Messenger Mobile was a part of client application named "Windows Live for Windows Mobile" included with the Windows Mobile 6 operating system.
 It was included on both Windows Mobile 6 smartphone edition (non-touch screen phones) and professional (touch screen phones).
 Among other features you could send voice-clips (max 10 seconds), pictures & emoticons.

 Xbox

 Windows Live Messenger support was included in the Xbox 360 spring 2007 dashboard update released on May 9, 2007.
 It was known as Xbox Live Messenger.

 Those using Windows Live Messenger were able to see the Gamertags of friends logged into Xbox Live, including the games that they were playing.
 Xbox 360 users could chat in-game or while watching a movie.
-Although only text chat was supported, Microsoft suggested that voice and video chatting may come in a future update.
+Although only text chat was supported, Microsoft suggested that voice and video chatting would come in a future update.
 Support for child accounts was added in December 2007.

 To coincide with the arrival of the integration of Windows Live Messenger with Xbox Live, Microsoft released a new Xbox 360 keyboard adapter called the Xbox 360 Messenger Kit for easier text input.
 The keyboard device attaches to the standard Xbox 360 controller through the headphone jack and features a QWERTY-style key layout with 47 backlit keys.
 However, any USB keyboard is also compatible with the Xbox 360.

 Microsoft also announced on June 14, 2010, that users on Xbox LIVE with the controller-free Kinect could have real-time video conversations with Windows Live Messenger contacts.
 This feature was enabled at launch.